 Ceramics The towns around Cochabamba, such as Huayculli, specialize in unique ceramics, often with an Andean twist.

-Jalq’a weaving Head out from Sucre to visit remote Jalq’a villages and explore some of the finest woven wall hangings around.
+Jalq’a weaving Head out from Sucre to visit remote Jalq’a villages and see some of the finest woven wall hangings around.

 Woolen goods Scour the altiplano for fine woven scarves and sweaters made from alpaca, llama and even vicuña wool.